TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 I decided that I had to go.

 As the plane from Amsterdam began its descent into Imam Khomeini International Airport in Tehran, I fiddled with my headscarf, feeling around the edges of my face to make sure that all my hair was hidden.
-I experimented with tucking the scarf behind my ears and turned to an Iranian woman near me, lifting my hands into a question.
+I experimented with tucking the scarf behind my ears.
+I turned to an Iranian woman near me, lifting my hands into a question.

 She tsk’d-tsk’d “No.” I drew the scarf over my offending ears.